sujith-apivista/wiremock-presentation/README.md

 # Service Virtualization for Microservices Development

-## A Typical Microservices Architecture
+## An Example Microservices Architecture

 ## Challenges of developing and testing microservices
   * Modifying state